Bennie Owen: Coaching career

 Early in Owen's tenure as head coach, funding for athletic teams were very much an issue.
 Due to costs involved in travel, Owen's teams would regularly go out on long, grueling road trips.
 In 1905, his Sooners played three games in five days and in 1909 they played three games in six days.
 Owen is also known for introducing the forward pass to football in the Southwestern United States.
 This allowed his team to quickly score against lesser opponents.
 In 1911, his team defeated Kingfisher College, 104–0.
 Largely because of their accomplishments during Owen's era as head coach, the Oklahoma Sooners have scored the most points of any team in college football history.
 In 1,154 games through the 2009 season, the Sooners have scored 30,897 points with over 5,000 of those being contributed by Owen's teams.
 Owen's Sooners twice scored over 150 points in a game and won three games in 1915 by a combined score of 258–0.
 Owen's overall record at Oklahoma was 122–54–16.
-Along with Bud Wilkinson, Barry Switzer and Bob Stoops, he is one of four coaches to win over 100 games at the University of Oklahoma.
+Along with Bud Wilkinson, Barry Switzer and Bob Stoops, he is one of four coaches to win over 100 games at Oklahoma.
 No other college football program has had more than three coaches accomplish the feat.

 In addition to coaching football, Owen also spent 13 seasons as the Oklahoma men's basketball head coach.
 In those 13 years, he won nearly 70% of his games, had two undefeated seasons and only two losing seasons.

 In 1910, Owen became an initiated member of the Delta Epsilon chapter of Sigma Nu at the University of Oklahoma.
 Owen had been living in the Sigma Nu chapter house's basement at 526 South University Boulevard during this time.
 Because he was taking several classes at the university, he was eligible to become an initiated member at the request of several of his players that had become members themselves.
 Owen would go onto be very active with Sigma Nu for many years, notably helping found the Epsilon Epsilon chapter of Sigma Nu at Oklahoma State University in 1920.